mariadb-corporation/MaxScale/Tutorials/RabbitMQ-And-Tee-Archiving.md

 ```

 If we create a connection on the Production service on port 4000 and execute
-a set of data modifying statemets we should see an equal number of statements
+a set of data modifying statements we should see an equal number of statements
 being sent to the RabbitMQ server:

 ```